yanvow/adhd_ds/index.md

 (add table or any kind of cool matrix)

-#### Okay then! ...
+#### Okay then!...
 Which do we prefer: positive or negative themed movies?

 We are thrilled to announce that our analysis has uncovered a significant impact of emotions on movie ratings in the Action and Drama genres!
 Our findings indicate that negative movies in these genres tend to be rated higher than positive movies.